 Anger As Climate Activists Smear German Monument | Barron’s (barrons.com)

-Elite stay in “ecofriendly” Luxury Hotels Throughout the World
+Elite stay in “ecofriendly” Luxury Hotels

-This is not even a parody:
+This is not a parody:

 Surrounding myself with nature in a secluded spot, away from life’s stressors but with creature comforts, sits high on my travel wish list, which is entirely the point of this “landscape hotel” in Alaska.
 Borealis Basecamp was a trendsetter with its glass-ceiling igloos, but the latest glass cube additions take it up a notch.
 Lie in your queen-size bed and watch an epic aurora borealis light show through 10-feet-high floor-to-ceiling windows in tiny homes tucked in Alaska’s wild forests.
 The cubes are spaced out so you’ll feel like you’re the only guest around.
 Add a hot shower with heated towels, flushable toilet and a steaming cup of cocoa and it’s easy to imagine not wanting to be anywhere but here.
 Two-night packages start at $1,793 per person.